Septoplasty and breathing improvement surgery

 Other causes of airway obstruction are collapse or deformity of nasal valves.
 The external valve, or alar opening, is kept open by the lower lateral cartilage of the nose.
 If this cartilage is weak or damaged, the external valve will collapse and the patient will not be able to breathe through that side of the nose.
 In order to correct this collapse, Dr. Hirsch will typically add support to the nose in the form of a cartilage graft, such as an alar batten graft or a lateral crural strut graft.
 These supportive grafts help stent the airway open to improve breathing.
 Another cause of airway obstruction is collapse of the internal nasal valve, which is formed by the junction of the nasal septum and the upper lateral cartilage of the nose.
 When the internal nasal valve is collapsed, air will not pass through the airway properly and the patient will experience breathing difficulties and occasionally there will be a cosmetic deformity as well, such as the inverted V deformity.
 Dr. Hirsch will correct both the cosmetic deformity and the breathing obstruction by using a cartilage graft, such as a spreader graft or a spring graft.
 The breathing improvement is noticed by patients immediately after surgery and their symptoms of obstruction such as snoring or difficulty breathing disappear quickly!

-After surgery, depending on what was performed, a nasal splint (on the outside of the nose) or nasal stent (on the inside of the nose) may be used for 3-7 days to help minimize swelling after surgery.
+After Sherman Oaks and Los Angeles septoplasty surgery, depending on what was performed, a nasal splint (on the outside of the nose) and/or nasal stent (on the inside of the nose) may be used for 3-7 days to help minimize swelling after surgery.
 Functional rhinoplasty patients may experience swelling of the nose and occasionally bruising around the eyes and cheeks for 1-3 weeks following surgery.
 Swelling of the nose, expecially in revision rhinoplasty when extensive reshaping is performed, can take several months to resolve.
 However, pain after rhinoplasty is usually mild, and patients are able to resume normal activities 1-2 weeks after surgery.

 Frequently asked questions about septoplasty and breathing improvement surgery: